jesusfc/microservice-architecture-bom-file-parent/README.md

 Bom file for unification of dependencies in a microservices architecture

+### Project Structure

+- This is a multi-module Spring Boot project using a BOM (Bill of Materials) approach
+- Parent POM manages dependencies and plugins for all modules

 ## Modules

 - Spring Cloud Config Server (port: 8888)
 - Spring Cloud Gateway (port: 8080)
 - Spring Cloud Circuit Breaker (port: 8090)